evercode1/package-for-views/packages/evercode1/view-maker/README.md

 All blade files will extend whatever value for master page that you inputted on the command.
-In the example above, the master page is named master.blade.php, so we used ‘master’.
+In the example above, the master page is named master.blade.php, so we used 'master'.

 If for whatever reason you are not using a master page for your application, then you will have to go to each file and remove the @extends directive.

 Since most applications will use a masterpage for common html markup, extending the master page is included in the plain templates.

 When using plain as the template type, you get the view folder and and the 4 view files.
 In each file, you get the extends directive and a single <h1> tag,  for example in create.blade.php, you would see:

-“This is your Widget Create page”
+"This is your Widget Create page"

 And that’s it.
 So use plain if you just want to stub out the folder and the files, this can still be a time-saver.